vteodorescu/hello-world/README.md

 # hello-world
-testing the boredom of the programmer Initialize this repository with a bang. and now writing some text to make this file different and to tell the world something about me and myself - and develop good discipline added commit messages, a good practice
+hyping the boredom of the programmer Initialize this repository with a bang. and now writing some text to make this file different and to tell the world something about me and myself - and develop good discipline added commit messages, a good practice